-If you are concerned that allergies may be contributing to your symptoms, you can call our office (904-636-9100) to have a consultation with an allergist/immunologist.
+If you are concerned that allergies may contribute to your symptoms, you can call our office (904-636-9100) to consult an allergist/immunologist.
 Allergy testing will be done after you meet with your allergist to discuss your symptoms.
-This allows for more focused and age appropriate testing.
+This allows for more focused and age-appropriate testing.
 If testing is done on the same day as your new patient appointment, you can expect to be in the office for 60 to 90 minutes.

 What symptoms should prompt me to be seen and what will be tested?

 Testing done by an allergist is generally safe and effective for adults and children of all ages.
-Symptoms which usually prompt the allergist to perform skin testing include:
+Symptoms that usually prompt the allergist to perform skin testing include:

 - Respiratory: itchy eyes, nose or throat; nasal congestion, runny nose, watery eyes, chest congestion, cough or wheezing

 - Abdominal: cramping and diarrhea or constipation consistently after eating certain foods

 - Severe reactions to stinging insect stings (other than swelling at the site of the sting)